rhonsby/exigo/README.md

-## Trellino
+## Exigo

-Trellino, a Trello clone, is built with Ruby on Rails and Backbone.
+Exigo, a Trello clone, is built with Ruby on Rails and Backbone.